mandi1120/streaming-05-smart-smoker/README.md

 - Optional: Alert Notifications
     - Optionally, we can have our consumers send us an email or a text when a significant event occurs.
     - You'll need some way to send outgoing emails.
-I use my main Gmail account - other options are possible.

 ## Screenshot - Producer Program Running in Terminal: